UCF-RISES/OutageMap/README.md

 # OutageMap
+OutageMap is an open-source package that can be used to generate weather related outage data for a given power distribution network.
+The framework uses a set of fragility curves to describe the extent of weather impacts on physical features, which can be applied in a straightforward way to real-world networks and extreme weather conditions once data of the actual physical networks and their past impact outcomes becomes available

 ## Installing OutageMap
-OutageMap was designed using Python and Anaconda.
+OutageMap was designed using Python 3.11.9 and Anaconda.

 If you do not have an existing Anaconda installation, go to https://www.anaconda.com/products/individual, click on skip registration, and then click the green download button.